Ryanair sues UK over travel curbs to try to rescue summer | Health

 The court papers will argue the British government should clearly explain how it makes decisions on categorising countries, given the "dramatic" impact these decisions have on the aviation industry.
 "The current opaque way that decisions are being made is undermining consumer confidence to book summer holidays and makes it impossible for airports, airlines and other travel companies to plan for the recovery of international travel," the companies said in a statement to Reuters.

-Irish airline Ryanair is launching a legal challenge against Britain over its "traffic light" system for international travel, hoping to force relaxation of strict rules that threaten the summer holiday season.
-The airline has teamed up with Manchester Airports Group (MAG) and the pair plan to file papers at England's High Court on Thursday to seek clarity over the transparency of the system, a MAG spokesperson said in an emailed statement.
+Irish airline Ryanair is launching a legal challenge against Britain over its "traffic light" system for international travel, hoping to force a relaxation of strict rules that threaten the summer holiday season.
+The airline has teamed up with Manchester Airports Group (MAG) and the pair filed legal papers at England's High Court on Thursday to seek clarity over the transparency of the system, a MAG spokesperson said.

 Other airlines are expected to join the legal action.
 With just weeks before the peak July and August travel season when most profits are made, the aviation industry is worried about losing another summer to COVID-19 as the British government blocks most travel, meaning more job losses and financial strain.

-The industry has repeatedly criticized the government's traffic light system for international destinations, saying it is unpredictable and doesn't make scientific sense.
-It says some low-risk countries and islands should be open for travel.
+The industry has repeatedly criticised the government's traffic light system for international destinations, saying it is unpredictable and doesn't make scientific sense.
+It says some low risk countries and islands should be open for travel.
 A government spokesperson said it cannot comment on legal proceedings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)